So you’re starting a community using an electronic mailing list. Great idea!

 Email Discussion Group

-Every question and every answer is sent to everybody. - Method #2:
+Every question and every answer is sent to all people on the list.

 Let’s see these options at work